smapjb/amq/README.md

 The role packages -> default -> main.yml installs the dependencies required to run Red Hat AMQ.
 Adjust this to fit your environment.
 E.g. you may already have a different java installed, you may not need to subscribe the system to get dnf access.

 ## Instructions
+To install the ansible-artemis role

 `ansible-galaxy install -r requirements.yml`

-To install the ansible-artemis role.
  Note this is a fork of the community role in galaxy. https://galaxy.ansible.com/remyma/ansible-artemis

 Credit to the authors, if we improve this at all we will be sure to submit PR

 To run the playbook simply replace this with your inventory.
-Notice the --limit this confines the playbook to the group label_amq_slave
+Notice the --limit this confines the playbook to the group label_amq_slave this is because the playbook has hosts: all ready for execution in Tower.

 `ansible-playbook -i kubevirt.yml  site.yml --limit label_amq_master`